oracle/node-oracledb/doc/api.md

 Releases a connection.
 If the connection was obtained from the pool, the connection is returned to the pool and is available for reuse.

-Note: calling `close()` when connections are no longer required is strongly encouraged.
-Releasing helps avoid resource leakage and can improve system efficiency.
+Calling `close()` as soon as a connection is no longer required is strongly encouraged.
+Releasing early can improve system efficiency.
+Calling `close()` for pooled connections is required to prevent the pool running out of connections.

 When a connection is released, any ongoing transaction on the connection is rolled back.